codeforamerica/civipedia/README.md

-Civipedia is an online community of practice for anyone who wants to make their city better.
+Citihow is an online community of practice for anyone who wants to make their city better.

 CfA’s OSQA aims to support two kinds of leaders -- beginners and experts.
 For the experts -- anyone from city staff to local neighborhood